cedra-labs/move-contract-examples/fa-example/README.md

 ## What the Demo Does

-This demo performs a complete lifecycle of CedraCoin token operations:
+This demo performs a complete lifecycle of CedraAsset token operations:

 1. Creates two accounts:
    - Admin (the deployer account)